JChunX/fetch_freight_mujoco/README.md

 ![freight robot](images/mobile_panda.png)

-Mujoco models for the Fetch Robotics Freight Robot.
+Mujoco models for the Fetch Robotics Freight robot.
 In particular, we have integrated a Panda arm from Mujoco Menagerie with the mobile base in support of embodied robotics research.

 ## Prerequisites